 It’s common to gain the weight back after gastric bypass/sleeve surgery

 People who regain weight after bariatric surgery often experience a range of negative emotions, such as disappointment, shame, or frustration.
 Yet since studies show that it’s common to regain weight, this should be viewed not as a personal failure, but rather a medical reality.
 This problem is quite common after gastric bypass, so you’re not alone.
 We know that bariatric patients will gain some of the weight back long-term, and we can work together to help you lose the weight again.

 Weight regain is often related to the anatomy of a post-RYGB patient

 Gastric bypass surgery changes the anatomy of the stomach and small intestine.
-During surgery, the stomach is connected to the second part of the small intestine.
-This new connection is called a ‘gastrojejunal anastomosis,’ or an ‘outlet.’
+The surgeon connects the stomach to the second part of the small intestine during surgery.
+They refer to this new connection as a ‘gastrojejunal anastomosis’ or an ‘outlet.’

 The anatomy of the stomach before and after Roux-en-Y gastric bypass.
 The outlet occurs at the bottom of the new stomach pouch (green).

 Minimally invasive options for post-RYGB patients experiencing weight gain